 |• Cardiac Rehab Patients: females

-While both of these tests are useful, they're complicated, cost time and money, and, just don't qualify as a simple screening test....which is what people need.
+While VO2max is one of the most important physiologic parameters to know, measuring it like I have described above is complicated, costs time and money, and, just doesn't qualify as a simple screening test....which is what people need.

 It turns out you can assess your aerobic fitness (and the health of your vascular system) without the need for a complicated medical or laboratory test: